JetBrains/teamcity-documentation/topics/continuous-integration-with-teamcity.md

 <td>

-A collection of version control settings (paths to sources, username, password, _[checkout mode](vcs-checkout-mode.md)_ and other settings) that defines how TeamCity communicates with a version control (SCM) system to monitor changes and get sources for a build.
+A collection of version control settings
+(paths to sources, username, password, _[checkout mode](vcs-checkout-mode.md)_, and other settings) that defines how TeamCity communicates with a version control system (VCS) to monitor changes and get sources for a build.

 </td></tr><tr>